doitintl/easyeks/docs/2_Expectations/Useful_Background_Contextual_Info.md

 ### Purpose of files and folders worth knowing about or editing
 * **./.flox/**:
   (holds config of shared dev env, usually ignore unless you need to update dependency versions)
+  `flox activate`
+   Flox will use nix packages to overlay(merge/override) pre-requisite dependencies into your current working directory. (and append "flox [flox.dev]\n" to your $PS1 prompt var)
+   So things like `npm --version` in the working directory and sub dirs, will likely show a different value than if you ran the command in another location on your terminal.
+   It'll use versions of the cli tool supplied by nix pkgs, rather than what's installed on your system.
 * **./bin/cdk-main.ts/**:
   When you run `cdk *` command, this is the main entry point of the program.
   This is where you can define/declare N number of test, dev, stage, or prod clusters.